srushtikotak/Sentiment-analysis-of-tweets/README.md

 3. **falcon_api.py** :
 Imports the classes from falcon_api_predict_response.py and creates a route for each.

-4. **Sentiment_train.py** :  (This code is only used for training the sentiment analysis model) This is the main code which trains the Sentiment analysis model and saves it for prediction.
+4. **Sentiment_train.py** :

+	This is the main code which trains the Sentiment analysis model and saves it for prediction.

 	The database used for training was a Indian Railways database.

 	It was a collection of all the tweets posted to Indian Railway's Twitter account.

 	The tweets were given a sentiment : Positive/Negative and hence used for supervised training of the Sentiment model.

-	The models are saved as :
+	The trained models are saved as : **lstm_model.json, lstm_model.h5, w2v_model**
-	lstm_model.json, lstm_model.h5, w2v_model

 #### Prerequisites:(List of libraries needed)
 1. Python 2.7/3.6